onap/archived-vnfsdk-ves-agent/veslibrary/ves_clibrary/VESreporting_vFW/README.md

 PROJECT DESCRIPTION

 ---
-This project contains the source code and scripts for the periodic generation of network measurement reports.
+This project contains the source code and scripts for the periodic generation of network measurement reports and heartbeat events.
+It also generates fault event if the packets/bytes transferred are below the low water mark for the network interface.
 The folder contains:

  - README.md: this file.

  - LICENSE.TXT: the license text.

  - vpp_measurement_reporter.c: source code that uses the ECOMP Vendor Event Listener Library (VES) to read metrics from the network interface and send periodic measurement reports to the VES collector in DCAE.
+It generates the periodic hertbeat events.
+It also generates fault event if the packets/bytes transferred are below the low water mark for the network interface.
 The VES library used here has been cloned from the GitHub repository at https://github.com/att/evel-library on February 1, 2017.

  - Makefile: makefile that compiles vpp_measurement_reporter.c and generates vpp_measurement_reporter binary.